 The confinement and restrictions forced upon us throughout most of 2020 will come to an end, and we can venture out again into the light.
 Let us go forth with positivity—but also with protection!

-We also describe what to look for when choosing zero waste sunscreen brands and why many traditional sunscreen products out there are no good for people, the planet, marine life, and coral reefs.
+We also describe what to look for when choosing zero-waste sunscreen brands and why many traditional sunscreen products out there are not good for people, the planet, marine life, and coral reefs.

 Click to Jump to the Best Zero Waste & Eco-Friendly Sunscreen Options We've Featured:

 Right up there as the best zero waste sunscreen on our list is this coconut sunscreen balm developed to avoid sensitivity in users and thus has a very low content of pure essential oils.